Available on plans:

 - Click Continue.

-The Delay After Queue action does not guarantee that the steps following it will never run simultaneously.
+This means Zapier cannot guarantee that steps using the Delay after Queue action will always run simultaneously.
 Slowdowns in Zapier’s infrastructure and auto or manual Zap run replays after errors may cause some steps to still run at the same time.
+Additionally, the time between tasks may not exactly match the delay set in your Zap (e.g. 1 minute).

 Limitations